 When it comes to red sauce, the options are endless!
 You can keep it simple with your favorite store-bought pasta sauce or get creative and make your own homemade version, even add a splash of heavy cream for richness.

-A serving of baked ziti with ground beef on a plate with the baking dish in the background.
+A serving of baked ziti on a plate with the baking dish in the background.

 Baked Ziti With Ground Beef